 - Location: 406 2nd St, San Juan Bautista, CA 95045

-The mission features one large section of the quadrilateral that connects to the chapel.
+The mission features one large section of a quadrilateral that connects to the chapel.
 This is where the gift shop and museum are housed, and it is where you will pay your fee to enter the mission.

 The gift shop drops you out on a walkway that lets you see the courtyard but encourages you to go into the museum first.

 The museum is one of the better ones I saw at the California missions.
-It has a half dozen rooms full of artifacts, replicas of the rooms from the period and even a full-scale replica of the mission itself.
+It has a half dozen rooms full of artifacts, replicas of the rooms from the period, and even a full-scale replica of the mission itself.

 I rushed through it as there were a hundred or so school children here exploring, but be sure to take your time if you go.

-The courtyard features a replica of what the Indian housing looked like previous to the mission influence.
+The courtyard features a replica of what the Indian housing looked like, previous to the mission influence.

-The courtyard also has a walkway with vines growing over it and a large pen that looks like it would have held animals.
+The courtyard has a walkway with vines growing over it and a large pen that looks like it would have held animals.

 The Main Chapel

-The altarpiece itself looks very European with cutouts for each of the saints to sit in and curtains behind them.
-It is much different the other ornate altarpieces I had seen, especially with the red drapes.
+The altarpiece itself looks European with cutouts for each of the saints to sit in and curtains behind them.
+It is much different from the other ornate altarpieces I had seen, especially with the red drapes.

-After spending some time in the chapel, you can exit and enter the second and smaller mission chapel.
+After spending some time in the chapel, you can exit and enter the second smaller mission chapel.

 The Chapel of Guadalupe

 This is also where you will find the statue of Father Serra that is at every mission.
 After seeing all of this, you can head back to your car or spend some time exploring the state park the mission is connected to.
 I recommend walking through the state park as it has a lot of unique relics from the time period.
-You can read more about it here.